bnwest/FastApiMicroService/README.md

 After doing the above work, the Docker build and image should be in good shape.

-Docker compose simplifies running and testing, since the `docker-compose` file takes care of port mapping, setting up enviroment variable and running multiple images at once.
+Docker compose simplifies running and testing, since the `docker-compose.yaml` file takes care of port mapping, setting up enviroment variable and running multiple images at once.

-To build the necessary Docker images, run the following commands which the service image and the system test image:
+To build the necessary Docker images, run the following commands which builds the service image and the system test image:
 ```bash
 $ docker-compose build fastapi-micro-service
 $ docker-compose build system-test